Looking for a homemade sanitizing spray? You can make your own DIY disinfectant spray with simple ingredients you already have in your home!

 When I moved the Instant Pot, I discovered that mice had made the space behind it their new hangout.
 I found kitchen scraps, other scavenged items, and droppings and was horrified!
-I immediately went to make an effective DIY disinfectant spray to make sure all the germy ickiness was completely eradicated.
+I immediately went to make an effective DIY spray disinfectant to make sure to get rid of all that germy ickiness.

 With no bleach on hand and only a small amount of hydrogen peroxide, I found a full jug of 70% isopropyl alcohol in the bathroom so I decided to go with that and had the Instant Pot and counters cleaned and disinfected within minutes.
 Then we set the mouse traps.

 RELATED POST: List of things to declutter in your home

 As an Amazon Associate I earn from qualifying purchases.
 This means if you click on a link and buy something I’ve recommended, I get a small commission at no additional cost to you.
 You can see my full Disclosure Policy here

 What can I use instead of Lysol spray?

 There are three common household items you can use instead of Lysol spray to make a true DIY disinfectant spray:

 - Hydrogen peroxide

 How to make DIY disinfectant spray